abarker/abarker.github.io/content/understanding_python_imports.rst

 implicitly perform the imports (which need to be done explicitly for ordinary modules).

-**Circular imports.**  This problem can arise when one module imports another module which then imports the first module again.
+**Circular imports**:  This problem can arise when one module imports another module which then imports the first module again.
 The usual solution is to reorganize the module structure or to put the problematic import inside a function so it is not performed on module initialization.
 Circular imports are